mmelan000/I-Hate-Doing-READMEs/README.md

 ## Installation

+1. Download.
+2. Use NPM to install inquirer@8.2.4
-Download and run with Node.
+3. Run with Node.

 ## Usage